snowbillr/outdoorsy-sample/README.md

 ## Limitations

-- No auto prefixing
+### No CSS auto prefixing

+I did not take the time to enable auto prefixing for the compiled CSS files.
+As a result, this project will stop working correctly on older browser versions.
+I've tested it on the latest Chrome and Firefox versions and everything works correctly there.

-- Icon and font loading via CDN (FOUC)
+### Icon and font loading via CDN (FOUC)

+The icons and fonts are loaded from Google's CDN, which results in a brief Flash of Unstyled Content (FOUC) when the page loads.
+In a production environment, this would be mitigated by hosting our own font assets rather than relying on a 3rd party.